UPPMAX/naiss_intro_python/docs/reflections/20251014/README.md

 ## Before teaching

+When I started sending out the emails (at 'Communication'), I received 3 cancellations.
+I wonder how this number compares to other courses and/or how it compares to emails that are less welcoming.

 The 'Hello little turtles' session took me too much time to get to get to work.
 After one hour, I think it is better if this session starts in a remote desktop environment (ignoring X forwarding).